tigressbailey/tigressbailey.github.io/content/posts/2022-04-24---migrate-my-blog-from-Jeykll-to-GastbyJS/index.md

 And Graphql, it support Graphql natively and quite easy to use.

 From my perspective, GatsbyJS is a great framework for building static websites.

+---

+I've been working remotely over 1 year.

+I just feel this is really legit for me.

+I spend more time with my family, and all the energies and inspirations are increasing in my head and body.

+I learn Flutter early this year and successfully build a feature using it.

+And I plan to learn more Web 3.0 technologies like Ether.js, Web3.js, Truffle, Solidity, and more.

+---

 Attached some screenshots of my old website for memorization.